B

 The grooming routine of a Bichpoo requires daily brushing.
 This helps to keep mats and tangles from forming and taking a firm hold in the dog’s short, curly coat.

 A slicker brush is a helpful grooming tool for this hybrid dog.
 A slicker brush removes loose and dead hair from the coat.
 The slicker brush can also be used to remove tangles and mats.
-Be sure to avoid pulling in a harsh way at tangles and mats.
-This will cause the dog to be afraid of being brushed and it will lose trust in its owner.
-Instead, an owner should use their fingers to gently loosen the tangle.
+Be sure to avoid pulling harshly at tangles and mats.
+This will cause the dog to be afraid of being brushed, and it will lose trust in its owner.
+Instead, an owner should use their fingers to loosen the tangle gently.
 Next, work to remove the tangle using short strokes of the brush.

 An owner who is not confident about grooming their Bichpoo may want to consider taking it to a professional groomer.
 A reputable dog groomer understands how to remove tangles and mats in an effective way that doesn’t cause the dog pain.